alexpeits/harg/README.md

 ## Subcommands

-`harg` also offers the (somewhat limited) ability to support subcommands, again by using subcommands from `optparse-applicative` underneath.
+`harg` also supports (somewhat limited) subcommands, again by using `optparse-applicative` underneath.

-Because of limitations with higher kinded data when it comes to sum types, `harg` uses a different way to define subcommands. `optparse-applicative` allows defining subcommands that result to the same type, which means the user needs to define a sum type, where each subcommand results in a different constructor.
-In contrast, `harg` defines subcommands for different types.
+Because of limitations with higher kinded data when it comes to sum types, `harg` uses a different way to define subcommands. `optparse-applicative` allows defining subcommands that result to the same type, which means the user needs to define a sum type, and each subcommand results in a different constructor.
+In contrast, `harg` defines subcommands that can return completely different types.
 Instead of the result being a sum type, where the user has to pattern match on constructors, the result is a `Variant`, which is defined (almost) like this:

 ``` haskell
 data Variant (xs :: [Type]) where